MarinescuEduard/ItFactory-FinalProject/README.md

 Please follow this steps in order an read the entire sentence before proceeding.
 Thank you!

 1. Run the main application under src->main->java->com.itfactory->JavaFinalProject.
-After this step, we should see the table created in pgAdmin4 like the screenshot below <To be filled>
+After this step, we should see the table created in pgAdmin, under the Tables tab, like the screenshot below <To be filled>

 2. In Postman we can create the following POST Request: http://localhost:9099/persons/addPerson In the Body of the request, we can switch the input to raw and Json as the picture below <To be filled>